garyhlai/cortex-wiki/home.md

 ## What tools will you provide to help developers to develop?
 We provide an web IDE for AI Dapp developers, and for model developers, we offer support for computational power, model libraries, and standardized data sets.
 Our team will continue to work closely with developers to help implement their technologies in various scenarios.

-# Developing on Cortex
-## Where can I get started developing on Cortex?
-## What is the process to upload AI models to Cortex?

-# Mining

-## No support for AMD, only for NVDIA?

-## Hardware needed to run a Cortex full node?
-A 1060 GPU or even a MX150 GPU laptop is enough.
-We currently have some nodes running the full node.
-You can check it out at http://monitor.cortexlabs.ai/table-list

-## Does your platform support WASM or is WASM compatible?
-WASM compatibility is not the focus of the Cortex MainNet, and WASM programming is not directly supported yet.
-However, if it turns out to be adopted by the blockchain industry mainstream, we will work to support it.
-We pay very close attention to Ethereum's progress in this regard.